rockettheme/docs/Docs/joomla/templates/acacia/faq.md

 What is Splitmenu?
 -----
 A static menu system that displays 1st level items in the main horizontal menu and further children in the Sidebar.
-You can find more information [here][splitmenu].

 What extensions are integrated with the template?
 -----